-The custom SQL must contain the primary key column (or columns if the table uses a composite primary key) and all columns that will be masked.
+custom SQL must contain the pri ary key) and all columns that will mary key column (or columns if the table uses be masked. a compos

+Edit Custom S QL or Filters ×

-• Table can have either Custom SQL or Filter Adding a filter to the table will remove the table's existing custom SQL, and vice versa.
-Specify a custom SQL or filter for the selected tables. • Custom SQL Generate Custom SQL Custom SQL Custom SQL Custom SQL Save
+Table can have either Custom SQL Adding a filter to the table will remove . or Filter the table's existing custom SQL, and vice versa.

+Specify a custom SQL or filter for the selected tables.

+O Custom SQL O Filter

+Generate Custom SQI

+Custom SQL

+1

+Cancel Save